umaichanuwu/StarRailTextures/README.md

 ### ℹ️ Starting at version 2.1, the mapping method was changed which made the coverage go from 7% to 98%.
 This means most textures are now in the `asbres` folder and organized as the game intended them to be.
 The few still unmapped files are in their respective folder.

-### In addition to that, you can download [right here](https://s3.escartem.eu.org/browser/maps/hsr/sr22f.json) the mapping file which will help you greatly into searching something specific.
+### In addition to that, you can download [right here (only patch files)](https://s3.escartem.eu.org/browser/maps/hsr/sr24p.json) the mapping file which will help you greatly into searching something specific.
 It's a JSON file in the form `{"filename": "filepath"}`.

 ---
 ---